 Health Care Theme

-The specific aims of the study are as follows:
+The specific aims of the research were as follows:

 - Evaluate the feasibility of a digital PHR mobile application with FHIR-enabled EHR integration to coordinate care for CYSHCN.